 |Appalachian Trail Guide for Great Smoky Mountains National Park|

 The Appalachian Trail, also known as the AT, runs for more than 71 miles through Great Smoky Mountains National Park, entering from the south at Fontana Dam, and exiting in the northest at Davenport Gap.
-The highest point anywhere along the 2175-mile trail is at Clingmans Dome (6625 feet).
-The trail also passes by other notable landmarks in the Smoky Mountains such as Charlies Bunion, Rocky Top and the historic stone fire tower atop Mt.
+The highest point anywhere along the 2175-mile trail is 6625 feet, at Clingmans Dome.
+The trail also passes by other notable landmarks in the Smoky Mountains, such as Charlies Bunion, Rocky Top and the historic stone fire tower atop Mt.
 Cammerer.

-It usually takes most people 7 days to hike the Smoky Mountains section of the Appalachian Trail.
+It usually takes 7 days for most people to hike the Smoky Mountains section of the Appalachian Trail.
 If you don't have that much time, this hike can be easily shortened by using Newfound Gap or Clingmans Dome as a mid point.
 Either of these sections of the AT can be done in 3 or 4 days.
 Of course, since these are all one-way trips, you will have to arrange for some sort of transportation at the end of your hike.

 A blaze is a rectangle of paint in a prominent place along the trail.
 White-paint blazes two inches wide and six inches high mark the Appalachian Trail.
 Side trails and shelter trails use blue blazes.
 Two white blazes, one above the other, signal an obscure turn, route change, incoming side trail, or other situation that requires you to be especially alert to changes in direction.
 In some states, one of the two blazes will be offset in the direction of the turn.